 It’s more than getting off the beaten track – for us, it’s about taking some time to yourself.
 Which is why we’ve put together a list of our favourite nature travel destinations.
 Got a specific type of holiday in mind?
 Take a look, and let us recommend you try something a little bit different.

 Skip: East Africa

-Australia is another story entirely, and I think it makes for one of the best secret nature trips in the whole world.
-It’s the largest tropical rainforest in Australia, and grows right down to the sea (a convenient launching point for an exploration of the great barrier reef, if you’re feeling particularly adventurous).
-This makes it a rare combination of tropical rainforest, sandy beach and coral reefs.
-Fly in to Cairns and take a few days to explore the rainforest – you can drive up there on your own, but hiring a guide will ensure that you get to see all the weird and wonderful wildlife.
+Australia is another story entirely, and it makes for one of the best secret nature trips in the whole world.
+Try the Daintree – it’s the largest tropical rainforest in Australia, and grows right down to the sea (a convenient launching point for an exploration of the great barrier reef, if you’re feeling particularly adventurous).
+This makes it a rare combination of stunning greenery, sandy beach and coral reefs.
+Fly into Cairns and take a few days to explore the rainforest – you can drive up there on your own, but hiring a guide will ensure that you get to see all the weird and wonderful wildlife.

 Looking for: Landscapes